Get help now Make a donation

 What we think the UK government should do

-This crisis is an emergency – and the systems that we have in place right now don’t do nearly enough to help anyone through this crisis.
-Here’s what we think the UK government should do to make things right.
+This is an emergency – and the systems that we have in place right now don’t do enough to help anyone through this crisis.
+Here’s what we think the UK government should do to make things right:

-• More money for mental health services.
+More money for mental health services.
 This is key in breaking the 2-way link between poverty and mental health.
-The stress this crisis will cause people means we need better support now.
-And as part of this we want to see the promised 10 year mental health review plan put in place.
+The stress caused by this crisis means we need better support now.

 Need support on money and mental health?